Tracy Belton

-Tracy J. Belton (born May 8, 1984) is an American football defensive back who is currently a free agent.
-He played college football at the University of Massachusetts Amherst and attended Largo High School in Upper Marlboro, Maryland.
-He has also been a member of the Arkansas Twisters, Green Bay Blizzard, Milwaukee Iron, Georgia Force, Jacksonville Sharks, Orlando Predators, New Orleans VooDoo and the Philadelphia Soul.
+Tracy J. Belton (born May 8, 1984) is an American former professional football defensive back who played in the Arena Football League (AFL).
+He played college football at the University of Massachusetts Amherst.
+He was a member of the Arkansas Twisters, Green Bay Blizzard, Milwaukee Iron, Georgia Force, Jacksonville Sharks, Orlando Predators, New Orleans VooDoo, Philadelphia Soul, and Washington Valor.

 Early life

 Belton attended Largo High School where he played football and basketball.
 Belton was named honorable mention All-Metro as a senior in 2001.
 Belton spent a season at Fork Union Military Academy as a post-graduate.

 College career

 In 2003, Belton committed to Massachusetts.
 Belton played for the UMass Minutemen from 2003 to 2006.
 He was the team's starter his final three years and helped the Minutemen to 36 wins.
 He played in 49 games during his career, including 41 starts at cornerback.